-The Input Conditioning menu contains the controls for multiband noise reduction, the phase scrambler and the phase rotator.
+The Input Conditioning menu contains the controls for multiband Noise Reduction Amount and Noise Reduction Threshold.

-- Omnia.7 features downward expanders in its multiband AGC stage to help control noise in the content itself (for example, tape hiss present on an old recording) or environmental noise (such as HVAC noise in the studio).
+- ◆ Omnia.7 features downward expanders in its multiband AGC stage to help control noise in the content itself (for example, tape hiss present on an old recording) or environmental noise (such as HVAC noise in the studio).
 The maximum amount of downward expansion is determined by the Noise Reduction Amount control.
-The setting of the Noise Reduction Threshold control determines the point at which the expanders begin to react. - The Phase Scrambler button enables or disables the phase scrambler.
-Certain sharp sounds with high harmonic content (such as trumpets or some synthesized sounds) are low in energy but contain high peaks.
-Since peaks must be limited to prevent over-deviation of the FM carrier, and the majority of those peaks will be removed by clipping, the sound may become dull and distorted.
+The setting of the Noise Reduction Threshold control determines the point at which the expanders begin to react. - Note that the Phase Scrambler and Phase Rotation controls are now located in the System menu / AM Options submenu.
+See Chapter 16 for details.